Coptic Orthodox Church: Fasts, feasts, liturgy and canonical hours

-In Coptic Orthodox Christianity, fasting is defined as going without meat or dairy.
+In Coptic Orthodox Christianity, fasting is traditionally defined as going without water and food from midnight to sunset; after that time, the consumption of water and one vegetarian meal is permitted.
+In addition to fasting, Coptic Christians practice abstinence from meat, eggs, and lacticinia (milk, butter, and cheese) when preparing supper.
 With respect to Eucharistic discipline, Coptic Orthodox Christians fast from midnight onwards (or at least nine hours) prior to receiving the sacrament of Holy Communion.
 They fast every Wednesday and Friday of the year (Wednesdays in remembrance of the betrayal of Christ, and on Fridays in remembrance of His crucifixion and death).
 In total, fast days in a year for Coptic Orthodox Christians numbers between 210 and 240.
 This means that Copts abstain from all animal products for up to two-thirds of each year.
 The fasts for Advent and Lent are 43 days and 55 days, respectively.
 In August, before the celebration of the Dormition of the Mother of God, Coptic Christians fast 15 days; fasting is also done before the feast of Feast of Saints Peter and Paul, starting from the day of Pentecost.
 Married couples refrain from sexual relations during Lent "to give themselves time for fasting and prayer".

 Christmas has been a national holiday in Egypt since 2003.
 It is the only Christian holiday in Egypt.
 Coptic Christmas, which usually falls on January 6 or 7 is a major feast.
 Other major feasts are Epiphany, Palm Sunday, Easter, Pentecost, Ascension, and Annunciation.
 These are known in the Coptic world as the Seven Major Feasts.
 Major feasts are always preceded by fasts.
 Additionally, the Coptic Orthodox Church also has Seven Minor Feasts: the Circumcision of the Lord, Entrance into the Temple, Entrance into Egypt, Transfiguration, Maundy Thursday, Thomas Sunday, and Great Lent.
 Furthermore, there are several indigenous feasts of the Theotokos.
 There are also other feasts commemorating the martyrdom of important saints from Coptic history.